QuanNM210803/order-delivery-ms/README.md

+> The project is under development.
+(Interface error in some places)

 # ORDER AND DELIVERY MANAGEMENT SYSTEM

 >This is a simple order and delivery management system built using Springboot and Reactjs.
 It allows users to place orders, manage deliveries, and track the status of their orders.